derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development/LabGuide500.md

   ![](images/500/8.png)

 - You should see the Fn logo printed to the console, as well as a message indicating the port that the Fn Server is using: `Fn serving on ':8080'`.
 From a browser, navigate to **[http://localhost:8080](http://localhost:8080)**, substituting the port listed in the log message for 8080 if it differs.
 You should see a 'hello world' message in your browser, confirming that the Fn Server is up and running.
+If you do not see this message, but did not receive an error, don't be concerned - continue with the next step.

   ![](images/500/9.png)